jumping2000/hassio-addons/nut/README.md

 This takes two runtimes at different loads.
 Typically, this uses the runtime at full load and the runtime at half load.
 For instance, if your UPS has a rated runtime of 240 seconds at full load and 720 seconds at half load, you would enter: 240,100,720,50

 **Battery Charge**\
-battery voltage high: Maximum battery voltage that is reached after about 12 to 24 hours charging.\
+`battery voltage high`: Maximum battery voltage that is reached after about 12 to 24 hours charging.\
-battery voltage low: Minimum battery voltage just before the UPS automatically shuts down.\
+`battery voltage low`: Minimum battery voltage just before the UPS automatically shuts down.\
-chargetime: The time needed to fully recharge the battery after being fully discharged.
-If not specified, the driver defaults to 43200 seconds (12 hours)
+`charge time`: The time needed to fully recharge the battery after being fully discharged.
+If not specified, the driver defaults to 43200 seconds (12 hours)\
+`idle load`: Minimum battery load used by the driver to estimate the runtime.
+If not specified, the driver defaults to 10%

 `--> The resources vary depending on your UPS vendor/model <--`